Filing for Divorce in Ogden

 - Evidence of abuse of the child, another child, or the spouse

-If the parties have not reached a settlement on some or all of the issues in dispute, then a trial will be held where both parties are provided the opportunity to present their case.
-Each party may provide witness testimony, documentation, and other evidence bearing some significance on the issues at hand.
-At trial, evidence regarding any or all of the issues below will be presented.
+If the parties have not reached a settlement on some or all of the issues in dispute, then a trial will be held where both parties are provided the opportunity to present their case to the judge.
+Each party may provide witnesses to testify and evidence that supports their case.
+The issues below are some of the typical issues addressed at a trial.

-- Custody.
+Custody.
 There are two types of custody: physical custody and legal custody.
-Physical custody deals with the amount of overnights a child spends at each of the parents’ homes, and legal custody deals with the rights, privileges, duties, and powers of a parent in bringing up a child.
+Physical custody deals with the amount of overnights a child spends at each of the parents’ homes, and legal custody deals with the rights, privileges, duties, and powers of a parent with respect to their child.

-- Parent Time / Visitation.
-The amount of parent time to which a non-custodial parent is entitled is provided by statute.
-However, in many cases parent-time/visitation issues are tailored to fit the individual needs of the children and the parties in the case at hand.
+Parent Time / Visitation.
+Parent-time is the actual schedule dictating when the children are to be with either parent.
+In many cases, parent-time/visitation issues are tailored to fit the individual needs of the children and the parties in the case at hand.
 You can read more about parent time and visitation here.

-- Child Support.
-The amount of child support a parent must pay is determined by how much money the parent makes, how many overnights the child will be spending with the parent, and whether the parent already has other child support and alimony obligations.
+Child Support.
+The amount of child support a parent must pay is usually determined by how much money the parents make, how many overnights the child will be spending with each parent, and whether the parent already has other child support and alimony obligations.

-- Alimony.
-Whether or not one of the parties to a Utah divorce is entitled to alimony depends on a number of factors, such as their financial condition, the ability of the payor spouse to pay, the length of the marriage, and whether one of the parties engaged in wrongful conduct during the marriage.
+Alimony.
+Whether or not one of the parties to a Utah divorce is entitled to alimony depends on a number of factors, including: the financial condition of the party asking for alimony, the ability of the payor spouse to pay alimony, the length of the marriage, whether one of the parties has custody of minor children, and whether one of the parties engaged in wrongful conduct during the marriage.

-- Splitting Assets.
+Splitting Assets.
 In a Utah divorce, courts will divide property between spouses equitably (fairly).
-Equitable division of property doesn’t always mean that each spouse will receive 50% of the assets.
+Equitable division of property doesn’t always mean that each spouse will receive 50% of the assets, but it often does.
 A court will consider the monetary value of the assets, but it will also consider all the circumstances of the divorce and the individual parties.
-If a spouse inherited, was given, or brought property into the marriage, that property may be protected property and therefore not subject to division.
+If a spouse inherited or was given certain property, for example, then that spouse may be permitted to keep 100% of that property in the divorce.
 Click here to read more on this topic.

 Final Decree of Divorce

-If a party wants to appeal the court’s final decree of divorce, or any provisions contained therein, they may do so 30 days after the final decree has been entered.
+If a party wants to appeal the court’s final Decree of Divorce, or any provisions contained therein, they must typically do so within 30 days after the Decree of Divorce has been entered.